Joslin Smith: Seasoned Private Investigator Says First 48 Hours Crucial in Finding Missing Child

 Source: Getty Images

-JOHANNESBURG — The disappearance of seven-year-old Joslin Smith from her home in Saldanha Bay in the Western Cape cast a light on the plight of missing children and the difficulties in dealing with such a case.
+JOHANNESBURG — The disappearance of seven-year-old Joslin Smith from her home in Saldanha Bay in the Western Cape cast a light on the plight of missing children and the difficulties in dealing with such cases.
 Briefly News spoke to veteran private investigator Brad Nathanson about the dynamics of handling a missing child.

 Read also